 Unless you are 59½, withdrawing money from your 401k automatically results in an early withdrawal penalty.
 In addition to the money you are withdrawing from tuition, you may lose thousands of dollars in penalty fees.
 Taking all fees into account, will you be able to afford retirement with an early withdrawal?

 If you make an early withdrawal from your 401k, it’s viewed as income, even if the funds will be used for school.
 The money will be reported as taxable income to the IRS and can increase the amount of taxes due.
 With the increase in income, you may also face other challenges to your financial situation.

 Increased Income, Reduced Financial Aid

-If your 401K withdrawal is marked as income, your financial aid award could change in subsequent years.
-You may no longer qualify for grants, work-study, and even certain loan programs.
+If your 401k withdrawal is marked as income, your financial aid award could change in subsequent years.
+You may no longer qualify for grants, work-study, or even certain loan programs.
 Even if every penny of your withdrawal will be used for school, the increase in income may still reduce your financial aid award in subsequent years.

 Inability to Make New Contributions

 Some 401k policies outline restrictions after making a withdrawal.
 You may have to wait as long as six months before adding funds to your 401k after an early disbursement.

 Because of the penalties of withdrawing from a 401k, you may consider borrowing from your 401k.
 The benefit of taking a loan from your 401k is that you are not subject to early tax penalties, hefty taxes, and other restrictions.
 However, 401k loans have their own unique set of restrictions.

 Borrowers have five years to pay back a 401k loan, no exceptions.
 In addition, if you leave your employer before the loan is paid off, the full balance of the loan is due immediately.
 In the event you cannot pay back the loan, the loan can be converted to withdrawal, at which time early withdrawal penalties, taxes, and other fees are due.